valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

-By using these capabilities in order to build new abstractions on top of existing Redis data structures, or by using strings DMA in order to encode modules data structures into Redis strings, it is possible to create modules that *feel like* they are exporting new data types.
+By using these capabilities in order to build new abstractions on top of existing Redis data structures, or by using strings DMA in order to encode modules data structures into Strings, it is possible to create modules that *feel like* they are exporting new data types.
 However, for more complex problems, this is not enough, and the implementation of new data structures inside the module is needed.